opgalarza/api/README.md

 # api
-Webapp ready to work with spring and swagger.
+Webapp configured to work with spring, swagger, hibernate and spring-data-jpa.
+Its an easy way to start an api.